CRSBX1/St-Roesdi---Emeowtions/README.md

 needs to load resources it needs to execute the analysis process.

-**Note: Emeowtion's source code files don't include GEMINI API Keys for security reasons, therefore please use your own API key if you want to use our application's AI Assistant feature.**
+**Note: Emeowtion's source code files don't include GEMINI API Keys for security reasons, therefore please use your own API key if you want to use our application's AI Assistant feature locally.**

 ## Requirements
 * Python Version 3.10.13 (Highly recommend to use virtual environments such as .conda and .venv)